 Enduro Professional Water-Base Sanding Sealer is a clear undercoat with strong adhesion properties that forms an easily sandable foundation for your project.
 This fast-drying pre-catalyzed sealer is designed as a basecoat for General Finishes topcoats.
-It's high solids content builds a fast film.
+It's larger resin polymer provides for fast build and the lower price point makes it a popular base coat.
 Engineered for cabinets & millwork, it can be brushed, rolled, or sprayed.
 Dries tack-free in 5-10 minutes in ideal conditions.
 Learn more about General Finishes' entire finishing system of clear and pigmented primers, acrylic and polyurethane clears, pigmented topcoats and water-based stains here: 4 Reasons to Switch to Water-Based Finishes.
+See our spray tip size recommendations here.Made in the U.S.A. by General Finishes.

 General Finishes Enduro Professional Sanding Sealer is a clear undercoat that forms an easily sandable foundation over raw wood or an unsealed stained surface.